vcameron1/Metapop_ms/manuscript/box_intuitions.md

 The amplification effect may not be important at first while suitable habitat is abundant, but increases as habitat availability decreases, supporting an acceleration of metapopulation prevalence loss to a constant abiotic environmental shift (Hanski 2000, Ovaskainen 2002).

 *The effect of environmental change on lower trophic levels can propagate up and affect higher trophic levels.*
-The effect of more favourable abiotic conditions to a top-level species could be detrimental if the environment becomes less favourable for the lower trophic levels (Fig. 1C).
+The net effect of more favourable abiotic conditions to a top-level species could nonetheless be detrimental if the environment becomes less favourable to the lower trophic levels (Fig. 1C).
+It is therefore critical to document the correlation in the response to the environment between trophic levels.
-Here, top trophic level prevalence increases (green) as conditions change benefits both top and lower levels (2nd quadrant) or as one level benefit more than the other suffers (1st and 4rth quadrants).
+Fig C illustrates that top trophic level occupancy increases (green) as conditions change benefits both top and lower levels (2nd quadrant) or as one level benefit more than the other suffers (1st and 4rth quadrants).
 Conversely, a decrease in top-level species prevalence (red) is caused by less favourable conditions to the top-level species (quadrant 1), to the bottom level species (quadrant 4) or to both (quadrant 3).
 Perfect matching of both levels' environmental performance is represented by the dashed line.
 Thus, the environmental correlation between trophic levels - the relative position of environmental optimum and environmental breadth - may have counter-intuitive effects on top-level species response.